Press release 18 August 2025

 Limbury Meads community orchard

-Chaul End community orchard (sports ground behind community centre)
+Chaul End community orchard (by sports ground behind the community centre)

 Wigmore Valley Park Peace Garden orchard